Find Affordable College Courses

 Tallahassee, FL

-The in-demand master’s degree programs at Florida State University helped the school earn the #3 place on this year’s ranking of the most popular liberal arts / sciences and humanities schools in Florida.
-Located in the midsize city of Tallahassee, Florida State is a public college with a fairly large student population.
+A rank of #3 on this year’s list means Florida State University is a great place for liberal arts / sciences and humanities students working on their master’s degree.
+Located in the midsize city of Tallahassee, Florida State is a public college with a very large student population.

 About 71% of the students majoring in liberal arts / sciences and humanities at the school are women while 29% are male.